kfl/adventofcode_2023/notes.md

 **Thoughts on the puzzle:** Made a straightforward implementation with no smarts aside from using maps and sets, it worked.
 It was a bit slow, so I used parallelism to speed it up and the running time dropped below 1s.
-A more elegant solution to improve the running time would be to use memoisation across the different start positions.
+Another performance improvement is to use s set implementation based on hashing instead of search trees.
+A more elegant solution to improve the running time would be to use memoisation across the different start position, didn't do that.